 Uber has undeniably revolutionized the way we travel.
 Yet, with increased rideshare use, accidents involving Uber vehicles have also risen, resulting in injuries, property damage, and emotional trauma.

 But remember, you are entitled to compensation for your losses, and as your attorney, I’m here to facilitate that process.
-I’m Ed Atkinson, and I bring my experience and knowledge to the table to help get the best outcome for my clients.
+I’m Ed Atkinson, and I bring my extensive experience and knowledge as a Norfolk personal injury lawyer to the table to help get the best outcome for my clients.

 Understanding Uber Insurance for Rideshare Drivers

 One of the most complicated aspects of an Uber accident case is clarifying the insurance coverage.
 This is closely tied to the company’s digital platform and depends on whether their app is active or turned off.

 The rideshare company extends auto insurance for drivers when they are online.
 However, if the driver is offline, their personal auto insurance applies.

 Uber’s Insurance Coverage in the Event of an Accident Is As Follows:

 |App Scenario||Insurance Coverage||Coverage Details|